leoj3n/new-google-sites-proxy/README.md

 Visit <http://localhost:3000/view/new-sites-demo> to see the proxy site.

-For a more complex site, visit <https://localhost:3000/lexnetcrm.com/new-sites-demo>.
+To see a more complex demo, try <https://localhost:3000/lexnetcrm.com/new-sites-demo>.

-For your own site, replace <https://sites.google.com> with <https://localhost:3000> in your URL.
+For your own site URL, simply replace <https://sites.google.com> with <https://localhost:3000>.

 ### Injecting Scripts